How to back-up your devices the right way

 Cloud Storage

-The three most familiar names in this category are Apple’s iCloud, DropBox and iDrive.
+The four most familiar names in this category are Apple’s iCloud, DropBox, iDrive, and Microsoft’s OneDrive.
 Each offers the ability to set it up once and forget about it.

 The biggest plus to using cloud storage is that it is easily scalable.
 If you need more storage space, you can have it instantaneously (for a price, of course).
 The biggest drawback: you never know who can see your stored data.
 FYI, there is no actual cloud involved, your data is sitting on someone else’s server where it could be vulnerable to hackers, snoops and other data ne’er-do-wells.